The Multimodal Mind

 Drag the fidelity slider to see how it gates the compounding rate.

-Ch.
+Sec.
 06 One model, many problems

 Here is the payoff of building it as one model.
 Every major AI capability challenge is a different route through the same architecture — a particular choice of input modalities and output modality.
 Pick inputs and an output below to see which of today's siloed research problems you've just described.
 Familiar combinations name an established task; the rest are tagged potential application — routes the same model could serve, with no household name yet.